SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 - Verify the following permissions for the account that you're using to install Exchange 2016:

-  - **Enterprise Admins group membership** Required if this is the first Exchange 2016 server in the organization.
+  - **Enterprise Admins group membership**: Required if this is the first Exchange 2016 server in the organization.

-  - **Schema Admins group membership** Required if you haven't previously prepared the Active Directory schema.
+  - **Schema Admins group membership**: Required if you haven't previously prepared the Active Directory schema.

-  - **Exchange Organization role group membership** Required if you've already prepared the Active Directory schema, or if other Exchange 2016 servers already exist in the organization.
+  - **Exchange Organization role group membership**: Required if you've already prepared the Active Directory schema, or if other Exchange 2016 servers already exist in the organization.

     Note that members of the Delegated Setup role group can also deploy Exchange 2016 servers that have already been provisioned by members of the Organization Management role group.